 Since the factory wheels are pretty much average, you are not going to get a lot of benefits from them.
 Upgrading to a new wheelset has a lot of benefits to offer like you can get aerodynamic wheels which improve your speed.

-How We Select The Best Wheels- Our Methodology
+How I Select The Best Wheels- My Methodology

-As a professional in the field, I understand the significance of choosing the right wheelset for a perfect ride.
+As a professional rider, I understand the significance of choosing the right wheelset for a perfect ride.
 I have dedicated ample time to researching and personally testing numerous wheelsets, including today’s top picks.

 This hands-on experience, combined with thorough research, allows me to provide trustworthy and reliable recommendations to enhance your cycling experience.